shanmo/Kalibr-camera-calibration/stereo camera calibration/readme.md

 Additionally, instead of simply running ros pointgrey driver, we need to list the cameras first, and then change the id values in the launch file accordingly.

-## Synchronization
+## Synchronization - preliminary test

 Using the default setup in the initial run leads to an error of `Cameras are not connected through mutual observations, please check the dataset.
 Maybe adjust the approx. sync. tolerance.`

 We need to change the default values by setting `--approx-sync`.
 By trial and error, 0.04 works.
+However, ideally the synchronization delay should be 0 for both cameras.
+The images may not be properly synchronized even if the cameras are launched at the same time.

+Hardware synchronization should be used to get accurate results.

 ## Command